 All other standing faculty may apply for a modification of teaching assignment to a twelve and nine credit or contact hour assignment for the year or to a nine credit or contact hour assignment per semester in order to allow for additional productivity in other areas, such as research.
 Nontenure track faculty are not eligible to apply.
 Tenured faculty should discuss their research plans with their Division Head during the annual review process, and come to an agreement on an appropriate modification, to be reviewed annually.

-For tenure-line faculty, a maximum of 4 different preparations per academic year is recommended, and for fixed-term faculty, a maximum of 5 different preparations per academic year is recommended.
+For tenure-line faculty, a maximum of 4 different preparations per academic year is recommended, and for non-tenure-line faculty, a maximum of five different preparations per academic year is recommended.

 All full-time faculty may be expected to teach outside the normal workweek (8 a.m. to 5 p.m., Monday through Friday) periodically.
 All full-time faculty can expect to alternate between Tuesday-Thursday, Monday-Wednesday-Friday, or other appropriate teaching schedules to support their degree programs and other course offerings.